-- Category 1 (Graduating High School or CEGEP): Currently enrolled in their graduating year of a Canadian High School or CEGEP or have graduated from a Canadian High School or CEGEP within the last 2 years, and will be enrolled in their first year of a minimum 2 year undergraduate degree or diploma program on a full-time basis at a recognized publicly funded Canadian university or college in the Fall 2017 academic term
+- Category 1 (Graduating High School or CEGEP): Currently enrolled in their graduating year of a Canadian High School or CEGEP or have graduated from a Canadian High School or CEGEP within the last 2 years, and will be enrolled in their first year of a minimum 1 year undergraduate degree or diploma program on a full-time basis at a recognized publicly funded Canadian university or college in the fall 2018 academic term.

-- Category 2 (Undergraduate or Graduate Degree or Diploma): Currently enrolled in a degree or diploma program on a full-time basis in a recognized publicly funded Canadian university or college and planning to continue full-time studies in the Fall 2017 academic term.
-Must have at least 2 years of full-time studies remaining in the program
+- Category 2 (Undergraduate or Graduate Degree or Diploma): Currently enrolled in a degree or diploma program on a full-time basis in a recognized publicly funded Canadian university or college and planning to continue full-time studies in the fall 2018 academic term.
+Must have at least 1 year of full-time studies remaining in the program as of fall 2018

 If the school enrolment documentation is not submitted to the scholarship administrator, yconic, within the specified timeframe, the application may be subject to disqualification.

+b.
 Each of the Scholarships shall be comprised of a lump sum payment in the amount of Cdn $10,000 to be paid by way of cheque directly to the Scholarship recipient’s publicly funded Canadian university or college.
 Such amount shall be applied by the university or college towards the student’s tuition and other school-related expenses (including books and residence fees).
+Upon payment of tuition for the academic year, should there be any remaining Scholarships funds, it may be used for other academic expenses or be dispensed directly to the Scholarship recipient by the university or college, upon request by the Scholarship recipient.
 To the extent the Scholarship recipient withdraws from the Canadian university or college prior to the depletion of the Scholarship funds, the student shall forfeit such funds.

-- If you plan to attend a post-secondary school outside of Canada commencing in Fall 2017 as part of a year-abroad program, you may still be eligible to apply provided you are participating in an exchange program as part of your undergraduate course curriculum at a recognized publicly funded Canadian college or university and your graduation diploma is issued from a recognized publicly funded Canadian college or university.
+- If you plan to attend a post-secondary school outside of Canada commencing in fall 2018 as part of a year-abroad program you may still be eligible to apply provided you are participating in an exchange program as part of your undergraduate/graduate course curriculum at a recognized publicly funded Canadian college or university and your graduation diploma is issued from a recognized publicly funded Canadian college or university.